Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-In a healthy heart, oxygen-poor (blue) blood returns to the right chamber of the heart (atrium) from the body.
-Next, it travels to the right ventricle of the heart.
-Then it’s pumped through the pulmonary artery into the lungs for oxygen.
-Oxygen-rich (red) blood comes back to the left chamber of the heart from the lungs.
-Then it passes into the left ventricle of the heart.
-Finally, it’s pumped through the aorta to the body.
+In a healthy heart, oxygen-poor (blue) blood returns to the right chamber of the heart (right atrium) from the body.
+Next, it travels through the tricuspid valve to the right ventricle of the heart.
+Then it’s pumped through the pulmonary valve to the pulmonary artery and into the lungs for oxygen.
+Oxygen-rich (red) blood comes back to the left upper chamber of the heart (left atrium) from the lungs.
+Then it passes through the mitral valve and into the left ventricle of the heart.
+Finally, it’s pumped through the aortic valve to the aorta and out to the body.

-The symptoms of tetralogy of Fallot may be similar to symptoms caused by other problems.
+The symptoms of TOF may be similar to symptoms caused by other problems.
 Make sure that your child sees a healthcare provider for a diagnosis.

 Your child’s heart doctor will check your baby.
 He or she will listen to your baby's heart and lungs.
 The details about your child’s heart murmur will also help the doctor make the diagnosis.